Home Blog Data Transfer Impact Assessment: Requirements for International Data Transfers

 Government surveillance powers create another mandatory scenario.
 Countries with broad intelligence gathering capabilities or weak judicial oversight mechanisms typically require detailed impact assessments regardless of other safeguards.

 Sub-processor relationships add complexity to DTIA requirements.
-When your primary service provider engages additional processors in third countries, you may need to assess the entire processing chain rather than just the initial transfer.
+When your primary service provider (data processor) engages additional processors (sub-processors or data importers) in third countries, you may need to assess the entire processing chain, including the roles of data controllers, data processors, and data importers, rather than just the initial transfer, which underscores the need for robust GDPR subprocessor management practices.

 Countries requiring DTIA assessments

 Understanding which destinations require DTIAs helps organizations plan their international operations and vendor relationships.
-Countries fall into three broad categories based on their regulatory recognition status.
+When organizations transfer data internationally, countries fall into three broad categories based on their regulatory recognition status.

 Country Adequacy Status Special Conditions